AnaJessica15/article-indexing-jina/README.md

 - Application: Top 5 articles and an extractive summary is generated for the respective keyword given by the user.

-- Custom Dataset, scrapped using BeautifulSoup and JinaAI: Article_dataset - Sheet1.csv
+- Custom Dataset, scrapped using BeautifulSoup and Selenium: Article_dataset - Sheet1.csv

 Article Topics: